We are really looking forward to welcoming our community of students and staff back to campus in September.

 - MChem Chemistry

-Further information about the specific changes made to these programmes is available online.
+Further information about the specific changes made to these programmes is available on our programme changes page.

 We are currently assessing whether programme specific changes are required for Parts 2, 3 and 4 of undergraduate programmes or to postgraduate taught programmes.
 We will write to those students in August, and will update this webpage as information becomes available.